What is NABCEP Certification?

 The Solar-Industry Gold Standard

 The North American Board of Certified Energy Professionals (NABCEP), formed in 2002, sets the gold standard for solar industry professionals who sell, design, install, operate and maintain solar arrays.
-To qualify for NABCEP certification, professionals must document prior successful experience, take 10 hours of safety training and up to 58 hours of advanced skills training, pass a rigorous exam, and agree to a tough code of ethics.
+To qualify for NABCEP certification, professionals must document a prior successful experience, take 10 hours of safety training and up to 58 hours of advanced skills training, pass a rigorous exam, and agree to a tough code of ethics.
 The credentials are so highly regarded in the industry that employees who hold NABCEP certification typically are paid $11,000 more annually than others who lack them.

 Guarding Against Solar Scams